Unique in the World

 The NSO is a guarantee for a lively and high-quality performance.
 Ever since its founding in 1952 the NSO has been supported by the Dutch royal family and various prominent Dutch classical artists like Janine Jansen, Theo Olof, Emmy Verhey and Liza Ferschtman.

 After ten days of rehearsing, the program will subsequently be performed in all major Dutch concert halls, a tour which traditionally ends with a performance at the Concertgebouw in Amsterdam.
-After the concert tour in the Netherlands, the orchestra travels abroad to perform another two concerts
+After the concert tour in the Netherlands, the orchestra travels abroad to perform another concert.

 In 2014, the NSO will go on his 62th tour with an amazing programme under the inspiring direction of conductor Jurjen Hempel.
 For this tour, the orchestra will perform works of Sjostakovitsj, Elgar and Kadar.
 The complete programme is as follows: